Battle of Tanga

-The Battle of Tanga, sometimes also known as the Battle of the Bees, was the unsuccessful attack by the British Indian Expeditionary Force "B" under Major General A. E. Aitken to capture German East Africa (the mainland portion of present-day Tanzania) during the First World War in concert with the invasion Force "C" near Longido on the slopes of Mount Kilimanjaro.
-It was the first major event of the war in Eastern Africa and saw the British defeated by a significantly smaller force of German Askaris and colonial volunteers under Lieutenant Colonel Paul von Lettow-Vorbeck.
+The Battle of Tanga, also known as the Battle of the Bees, was an unsuccessful invasion of the Port of Tanga in German East Africa by the British Indian Expeditionary Force "B" on 3–5 November 1914 during World War I. Under the command of the Major-General Arthur Aitken, British forces attacked Tanga in concert with Indian Expeditionary Force "C", which concomitantly attempted to capture Longido.
+The battle was the first major engagement of the East African campaign and saw Aitken's troops defeated by a smaller force of German Schutztruppen under Paul von Lettow-Vorbeck and forced to retreat.
+Lettow-Vorbeck's men captured weapons, medical supplies, tents, blankets, rations and several Maxim guns after the battle, which played a major role in allowing his troops to resist the Allies for the rest of the world conflict.

-It was the beginning of the East African Campaign of World War I, and is considered one of greatest victories of the Schutztruppe in Africa.

-The British retreat enabled the Schutztruppe to salvage modern equipment, medical supplies, tents, blankets, food and a number of Maxim machine guns which allowed them to successfully resist the allies for the rest of the war.

-Prelude
+Background

 Tanga, situated only 80 km from the border of British East Africa (modern-day Kenya), was a busy port and the ocean terminal of the important Usambara Railway, which ran from Tanga to Neu Moshi at the foot of Mount Kilimanjaro.
-Tanga was initially to be bombarded by British warships, but this part of the plan was scrapped.
+Tanga was initially to be bombarded by Royal Navy warships, but this part of the plan was scrapped.
 An agreement was in place guaranteeing the neutrality of the capital Dar es Salaam and Tanga, but now the accord was modified and it seemed "only fair to warn the Germans that the deal was off."

 Instead, the British resolve to capture German East Africa was to be implemented with an amphibious attack on Tanga.
 Unlike the plan on paper, however, the attack turned into a debacle.
 On 2 November 1914, the British protected cruiser HMS Fox arrived.
-The ship's commander, Captain Francis Wade Caulfeild, went ashore giving Tanga one hour to surrender and take down the imperial flag.
-Before departing, he demanded to know if the harbor was mined; it was not, but he was assured that it was.
+The ship's commander, Captain Francis Wade Caulfeild, went ashore giving Tanga one hour to surrender and take down the flag of the German Empire.
+Before departing, he demanded to know if the harbour was mined; it was not, but he was assured that it was.
 After three hours, the flag was still flying and Fox departed to bring in the Force "B" convoy of fourteen troop transports.
-This gave time for both the Schutztruppe and the citizens of Tanga to prepare for an attack.
-The German commander, Lieutenant Colonel Paul Emil von Lettow-Vorbeck, rushed to Tanga.
-He reinforced the defences (initially only a single company of Askaris) with troops brought in by rail from Neu Moshi, eventually numbering about 1,000 in six companies.
+This gave time for both the Schutztruppen and the citizens of Tanga to prepare for an attack.
+The German commander, Lieutenant Colonel Paul von Lettow-Vorbeck, rushed to Tanga.
+He reinforced the defences (initially only a single company of Askaris) with troops brought in by railway from Neu Moshi, eventually numbering about 1,000 in six companies.
 His second-in-command was former German East Africa Company Captain Tom von Prince.